Gabi Blumberg, Interim Executive Director

 Anna Speaker, Education Programs Director

-Anna received her B.A. in Art History from Sonoma State University.
-In addition to managing the PAL gallery and exhibitions, she is an active volunteer at the Kala Art Institute in Berkeley and a volunteer arts programming consultant for the Police Activities League of Redwood City.
-Anna is currently pursuing a Masters Degree in Museum Studies at John F. Kennedy University in Berkeley.
-When not at PAL, Anna enjoys exploring the Bay Area, spoiling her two dogs and tackling household repairs.
+Anna Speaker is Director of Education Programs at Pacific Art League.
+She received her B.A. in Art History from Sonoma State University.
+She previously served as the Gallery Manager and Development Coordinator at the Pacific Art League before moving into the Education Programs Director position in 2015.
+Passionate about the arts and culture in the Bay Area, Anna is an active volunteer at the Kala Art Institute in Berkeley and a volunteer grant writer for the San Mateo County Historical Association.
+Anna is currently pursuing a graduate Certificate in Museum Studies at John F. Kennedy University in Berkeley.
+When not at PAL, Anna enjoys exploring the Bay Area, making art, spoiling her two dogs and tackling household repairs.

 All staff can be reached at 650.321.3891

 BOARD OF DIRECTORS

 Theo Keet has a 40+ year career in Finance, Marketing and General Management at global high-tech companies as well as local start-ups, in software and life science.
 Theo has served as CFO at Philips Electronics and several local start ups.
 Prior to 1997 Theo held increasingly responsible executive positions in finance, auditing and marketing during his 16-year tenure at Unisys Corporation.
 Theo started his career with PriceWaterhouseCoopers in The Netherlands with long-term assignments in Portugal and Brazil.
 He holds a degree in finance and accounting and CPA certification from The Netherlands.
 He is a mentor at the GSBI program of the Santa Clara University and a member of the Rotary Club.
 Theo was appointed to the Board of Directors for one year in January 2015.
 He was elected as President, by the Board of Directors for the calendar year in February, 2015.
 He can be contacted at president (at) pacificartleague.org